-- Paid sick leave related to the employee’s own coronavirus-related needs (reasons (1)-(3) above) is paid at 100% of the employee’s usual rate of pay, subject to a cap of $511 per day and $5,110 in the aggregate.
+- Paid sick leave related to the employee’s own coronavirus-related needs (reasons (1)-(3) above) is paid at 100 percent of the employee’s usual rate of pay, subject to a cap of US$511 per day and US$5,110 in the aggregate.

-- Paid sick leave related to the employee’s caring for another individual; due to school closures or the unavailability of a child care provider; or taken for a recognized “substantially similar condition” (reasons (4)-(6) above) is paid at two-thirds of the employee’s usual rate, subject to a cap of $200 per day and $2,000 in the aggregate.
+- Paid sick leave related to the employee’s caring for another individual; due to school closures or the unavailability of a child care provider; or taken for a recognized “substantially similar condition” (reasons (4)-(6) above) is paid at two-thirds of the employee’s usual rate, subject to a cap of US$200 per day and US$2,000 in the aggregate.